Where to Find Free Stock Photos for Hubs and Blogs

 Good photos can make your hub much more appealing

 Images offered under standard Royalty Free Licenses are not free!
 The term is confusing but the word free here indicates the freedom for an image buyer to reuse an image without having to renegotiate license fees as would be the case with a traditional Rights Managed stock photograph.
 For a fuller explanation of RF and RM licensing see here.

 For the purposes of this hub the point to note is that many sources of RF stock photography do offer some of their content for free use.
 These images will be available on a distinct limited RF license and their use may be restricted in some form, for instance the maximum print run of a printed product allowed may be relatively small.
 If you're after web sized images for a hub this isn't going to worry you overly!

 A common business model amongst free image providers is to provide small versions of the images for free but charge for full high resolution file sizes.
 This can be seen at freedigitalphotos.net for example.
 Again if content for web publishing is your need many of these small images will be useful.

 It is also worth remembering to check the microstock photography websites as most now have collections of free images available and these are often offered at full resolution size but with some restrictions of a more limited license.
+Dreamstime for example maintain a fairly extensive collection of images that are available to download for free.
+Shutterstock on the other hand take a different approach, with usually a couple of images being made available for free each week, so if you do regularly need fresh pictures its worth keeping an eye on the site as the offer is always changing!
 A guide on the best microstock sites for free images can be found here.